How to break in Soccer cleats in less than a week? Easy tricks!

 2. Soak in warm water

 I call it the ‘Grandma’s method.’
-Mostly, I soak my new cleats in warm water (hot enough so you can place your hand in the bucket, but not so hot that your hand burns) for 20-30 minutes.
+Mostly, I soak my new soccer cleats in warm water (hot enough so you can place your hand in the bucket, but not so hot that your hand burns) for 20-30 minutes.
 I prefer to do this because warm water makes the shoe material stretchy.
 It allows my feet to mold into the shoes comfortably.

 Pro tip- Make sure not to use too hot water or submerge them for a longer time.
 Always air dry them and wear them to walk on the ground.